me-ydv-5/urlShortner/README.md

     $ psql DATABASENAME < urlshortner
     $ npm install

-The last command imports the database from the dump.
+The last second command imports the database from the dump.

 ## Running the project